 - Route 320: Airport Express

-In accordance with Section 32 of the Health Protection Act, air travelers from outside of the Atlantic provinces are not permitted to use public transit until after 14 days from their arrival.
+In accordance with Section 32 of the Health Protection Act, air travelers from outside Nova Scotia, Prince Edward Island and Newfoundland & Labrador are not permitted to use public transit until after 14 days from their arrival.

 However, airline employees who are arriving from anywhere outside of Nova Scotia are permitted to use public transit as per the Public Health Agency of Canada (PHAC) guidelines.

-This includes the Halifax Transit MetroX/Airport Express #320 bus route to and from Halifax Stanfield International Airport.
+This includes the Halifax Transit Regional Express Route 320 to and from Halifax Stanfield International Airport.
 Thank you for your cooperation.